 Adds 3D datapoints to the current scene, using latitude/longitude or coordinates in the reference system defined by the extent object.
 If no altitude is provided, the points will be elevated a constant offset above the heightmap.
-If the points goes off the edge, the nearest height on the heightmap will be used.
+If the points goes off the edge, the nearest height on the heightmap will be used (unless that value is NA, in which the point will be removed).

 render_points(